 Family members may fall into the trap of trying to accomplish everything.
 “There’s so much to do, so many responsibilities,” says Dominick Bonanno, program coordinator at Cancer Care, in a telephone education workshop sponsored by the National Center for Complementary and Alternative Medicine at the National Institutes of Health and ASCO.
 Family members who stop caring for themselves are prone to “exhaustion and depression and may feel under so much pressure that they burn out,” he says.

 One Step at a Time

 An effective way to cope with a diagnosis of cancer, experts agree, is to take each decision one step at a time.
 Family members can help the ill person deal with a system that, says Scritchfield, “speaks a whole new language.”
-Along with raising questions the patient hasn’t thought of, family members can help gather and assess information, suggest alternatives for second opinions and serve as liaison between the person with cancer and the health-care team.
+Along with raising questions, the patient hasn’t thought of, family members can help gather and assess information, suggest alternatives for second opinions and serve as liaisons between the person with cancer and the healthcare team.

 “Each family has its own way of dealing with things,” says Scritchfield.
 “Some work better as individuals, while others make group decisions.
 But broadening the base of help and support is essential, both in the initial phase and down the road.”
 In other words, it’s best to not do this alone.

 Families can also help with decisions related to clinical trials.
 “People are either worried about an experimental drug’s side effects or don’t understand how trials are done, or they know that although there are no guarantees, the new treatment may help them,” says Cheryl Kefauver, a clinical research nurse at the OSU CCC-James.
 “Even though it’s ultimately the patient’s decision, I try to involve families as much as possible.”
 With the knowledge and support of the family, a person may feel more comfortable about joining a clinical trial.